inanna-malick/recursion.wtf/content/posts/rust_schemes_2.md

 ## Collapse

 Here's what collapse looks like.
-Just as before, it's fully generic, all it needs is a `Functor` to handle the internal bookkeeping.
-Feel free to skim the impl, since it's fully generic you can just use the crate, there's no need to impl it yourself.
+Just as before, it's fully generic: all it needs is a `Functor` to handle the internal bookkeeping.
+Feel free to skim the impl, since it's fully generic you can just use the crate, there's no need to ever impl it yourself.

 ```rust
 impl<A, Wrapped, Underlying> Collapse<A, Wrapped>